 I’m excited to say that I married my soul mate 14 days ago.
 This means I’m also 14 days into officially being a stepmom!

-George and I have been together for over 8 years and I’ve had a very active role in my stepsons lives for about 7 of those years.
+G and I have been together for over 8 years and I’ve had a very active role in my stepson’s lives for about 7 of those years.
 Entering into a relationship with someone who has children means you are dating more than just the man (or woman).
-In my case I’ve been dating 3 people… developing a relationship with my husband and my two stepsons.
+In my case, I’ve been dating 3 people… developing a relationship with my husband and my two stepsons.

 As you can imagine being in a relationship with 3 people can be CRAZY.
 Ups, downs and everything in between.

 Here’s What to Expect as a New Stepmom:

 1. YOUR STEP CHILDREN MAY WARM TO YOU INSTANTLY, BUT THAT COULD CHANGE.